How To Clear A Blocked Drainpipe

 3. Boiling Water

-A simple solution to a blocked drainpipe is to boil a full kettle of water and pour it down the drain.
+A simple solution to a blocked drainpipe is to boil a whole kettle of water and pour it down the drain.
 This method is mainly effective for a drain that is not fully clogged but might need a bit of loosening.

 4. Powder-based solutions